ashishsabar-bca/BCA-Journey/Semester-1/MFCS-1/README.md

-# Mathematics Foundations of Computer Science
+# Mathematics Foundations to Computer Science (MFCS)

 This folder contains my notes, assignments, programs, and projects.